Alpha-Guardian/Engram/docs/METHOD.md

 # Method Contract

-This repository publishes the public contract for a constrained capability-promotion regime.
+This repository publishes the public contract for a constrained auditable capability-upgrade workflow.
 It does not publish the private frontier search or full training stack.

 ## Object Of Study